The Christmas Shoes - Donna VanLiere

 Each chapter begins with a quote.
 Most of the quotes are truly beautiful.
 However, the final chapter begins with a quote from Donna VanLiere herself, which seemed quite weird tbh.
 Isn’t she writing the whole book?
 Why plug another one of her works through a quote?

-The book comes under the Christian fiction category, and as such, there are an ample amount of biblical values and verses.
+The book comes under the Christian fiction category, and as such, there are an ample number of biblical values and verses.
 As I always say, I prefer Christian fiction that focusses more on deeds than words.
 The characters in this book do both – spout quotes from the Bible as well as act the “Christian” way in terms of love, acceptance and forgiveness.
-However, one part that really confused me was – how come all these practising Christians aren’t going to church at all, not even on Christmas Eve?
+However, one part that really confused me was – how come all these practising Christians aren’t going to church any time, not even on Christmas Eve?
 Other than the Bible quotes and some paragraphs on what Jesus’ birth meant to humanity, the only thing the characters seem to be doing around Christmas is decorating the house, meeting up for family lunch/dinner, and exchanging gifts.
 Hello?!?!
 Remember, HE’s the reason for the season!

 Comments